Re-thinking Depression: Insights Emerging from Hard Times

 Presented by Michael Yapko, Ph.D.

-Friday, March 8th, 2024
+Recorded on Friday, March 8th, 2024

 Given the sharp rise in the rates of depression in the wake of the COVID pandemic and what it has taught us about vulnerabilities to depression, as well as recent landmark research undermining the most common view of depression as the result of a neurochemical imbalance, the need to think clearly about depression and its treatment has never been more apparent.
 How therapists think about the nature of depression and answer fundamental questions – such as what causes depression – naturally determine what treatment approach they are most likely to take.
 Likewise, how therapists think about the nature of hypnosis and its potential merits in treatment will shape their use of hypnotically based approaches.
 As we will discuss and demonstrate, there are some very compelling reasons to want to include hypnosis in the treatment of depressed individuals, couples, and families.
 There are things that no amount of medication can possibly address, hence the emphasis here on skills, not pills.